-Chocolate terrine (terrine au chocolate or terrine de chocolate in French) is a French flourless chocolate dessert shaped into a loaf cake.
+Chocolate terrine (terrine au chocolat or terrine de chocolat) is a French flourless chocolate dessert shaped into a loaf cake.
 It can be made with different kinds of chocolate: dark, milk, or white.

-Dark chocolate terrine is a pure chocolate dessert where good quality chocolate is the key.
+Dark chocolate terrine is made with pure chocolate (no cocoa powder added), where good quality chocolate is the key.
 It tastes like a flourless chocolate cake, lighter than fudge but richer than dark chocolate mousse.

 Ingredients

-- Dark chocolate: Use a high-quality 70% cocoa dark chocolate: Scharffen Berger dark chocolate or Valrhona dark chocolate.
-Couverture dark chocolate is the best for this recipe.
+- Dark chocolate: Use a high-quality 70% cocoa dark chocolate like Scharffen Berger dark chocolate or Valrhona dark chocolate.
+Couverture dark chocolate is another great option.

-- Whipping cream: Use whipping cream with at least 30% fat content.
+- Heavy cream or heavy whipping cream with at least 30% fat content.
+Use double cream if you're in the UK.

-- Gelatin: The recipe calls for gelatin sheets with a strength of 200 bloom.
+- Gelatin sheets with a strength of 200 bloom.

 - Meringues: Use store-bought meringues or make meringue cookies yourself.
 Follow the recipe for meringue mushrooms to make meringue kisses.